 Generally, in negotiation, you do not start with your best offer.
 It’s an expected part of the game.
 If you start at 100 and I start at 200, in many cases, we don’t expect to end up at either of those numbers; we expect to end up somewhere between.
 Of course, negotiation is an incredibly complex topic, but for frontline customer service, it can be as simple as figuring out what type of customer you are working with.

-Back in April, I sent out a very abbreviated version of this post to subscribers of The Customer Conversation.
+Back in April, I sent out a very abbreviated version of this post to subscribers of The Customer Conversation (link no longer active).
 My buddy Jeremy Watkin, Director of Customer Service at Phone.com and a principal of the excellent Communicate Better Blog, sent me an email, which he has graciously allowed me to reprint here:

 This is interesting food for thought when it comes to customers asking for free stuff or compensation.
 I think there are three types of customers:

 As customer service pros we do need to become adept at figuring what category those customers fit into and tailoring our response and offer of compensation accordingly.